mgkelley/DayZ-Expansion-Enoch-Trader-Maps/README.md

 * Central (South Of Lipina)

 There are _Weapons, Weapons Attachments, Clothing, Clothing Accessories, Consumables, Medical, Vehicles, Vehicle Parts, Components_ and _Building Supplies traders_.
-ATM Objects are Blue Locker.
+<br />ATM Objects are Blue Locker.
-Most areas have survivor lounge area with fire pit and all areas have water well.
+<br />Most areas have survivor lounge area with fire pit and all areas have water well.

 Instructions.
 Place all files from